Marketing your raffle with QR codes

 On screens and jumbotrons

 If your jackpot is up on a big screen, make sure there’s a QR code beside it so people can zoom in and buy tickets.
+There's nothing more exciting than watching people take out their phones to scan the code (sometimes, more than once or twice...) as the jackpot rises.

 On business cards and other print materials

-Hopefully this list inspires you.
+Hopefully, this list inspires you.
 Us, though?
-We’ve seen those done (and very well.)
-So, please humour us by considering this list: Places we’ve never seen a Rafflebox charity put a QR code (but really want to.)
+We’ve seen those done (and very well).
+So, please humour us by considering this list:

+• On a cake.
 Just make sure people scan it before you cut into it.